neelpatel-png/crossportability/README.md

-CrossPortability
+# CrossPortability

-A Python library for detecting potentially platform-specific code and improving cross-platform compatibility.
+CrossPortability is an open-source Python library for detecting potentially platform-specific code in Python projects.

-CrossPortability analyzes Python source files and identifies patterns that may behave differently across operating systems.
+It helps developers identify code that may behave differently across operating systems, making cross-platform compatibility issues easier to find and review.

-Features
+## Features

 CrossPortability currently detects: